David G. RobertsonDepartment of Physics

 I also have an interest in high-performance scientific computing, including parallel computing and visualization.

-TSIL is a software library, written with Steve Martin, for the numerical evaluation of dimensionally-regularized two loop self-energy integrals with arbitrary masses and external momentum.
+TSIL, also written with Steve Martin, is a library for the numerical evaluation of dimensionally-regularized two loop self-energy integrals with arbitrary masses and external momentum.

-Project NANO is a National Science Foundation sponsored effort to bring nanoscience and nanotechnology into the science curriculum at Otterbein.
-Project activities include a workshop for high school science teachers, new laboratory activites using scanning tunneling microscopes, and joint Chemistry/Physics advanced laboratory exercises.
+Project NANO, sponsored by the National Science Foundation brought aspects of nanoscience and nanotechnology into the science curriculum at Otterbein.
+Project activities include a workshop for high school science teachers, development of new laboratory activites using scanning tunneling microscopes, and joint Chemistry/Physics advanced laboratory exercises.

 The Center for Computational Science was created in June 2003 with the acquisition of a 16-processor "Beowulf" cluster, and serves as a resource for teaching and research in all disciplines with an interest in computational science.
 The system was acquired initially via a grant from the Ohio Supercomputer Center as part of their Cluster Ohio program, and was a distributed-shared-memory parallel computer.
 It had eight nodes, each containing a pair of 733 MHz Intel Itanium (IA64) processors and 4GB of main memory.
 The system is currently being reconstructed by students with 16 single-processor nodes, each with a 2.4 GHz P4 CPU and 2GB of memory.
 Total system memory is 32GB.
 Each node also contains a 17Gb SCSI hard drive for use as temporary storage.
 Inter-node communication (for message passing) is handled via Myrinet.